 80% of the value of the property |

-Disclaimer: Home Loan eligibility criteria depends on the rules and regulations of the financial institution.
-The lender gives approvals based on borrowers' income, credit profile, and existing relationship with the bank.
+Disclaimer: Home Loan eligibility depends on the rules and regulations of the financial institution.
+The lender gives approvals based on the borrower's income, credit profile, and existing relationship with the bank/NBFC.

-Age: Your age helps the lender determine the number of years you have to pay off the loan.
-This is one of the reasons why people who are at an advanced stage in their lives find it difficult to lock a longer repayment tenure period with the lender.
-Hence, it is advised that you apply for a home loan in your prime earning years as it will make the home loan EMI repayment easier.
+Age: Your age helps your lender calculate house loan eligibility based on the number of years you have to pay off the loan.
+This is one of the reasons why those who are at an advanced stage in their lives find it difficult to secure a long repayment tenure.

-Income: Your monthly salary essentially tells the lender how you will be able to manage your finances for home loan EMIs.
-Additionally, while applying for a home loan, you must ensure that you have a steady source of income as it positively impacts your overall eligibility for home loan status.
+Income: Your monthly salary tells the lender how easily you will be able to pay your home loan EMIs.
+When applying for a home loan, ensure that you have a steady source of income, as it positively impacts your overall eligibility.

-Home Loan Repayment Tenure: Opting for a longer home loan repayment term will, in turn, improve your eligibility.
-A longer-term brings down your EMI obligations and essentially makes it more manageable.
+Home Loan Repayment Tenure: Opting for a longer home loan repayment term will improve your eligibility.
+A longer duration will bring down your EMI amount.

-There are several ways in which prospective borrowers/homeowners can improve their chances of securing a home loan.
-Below are some of the methods that you can deploy to improve your home loan eligibility:
+There are several ways by which you can improve your chances of securing a home loan.
+Here are some of the methods that you can employ to improve your home loan eligibility:

 Add a family member as a co-applicant

-Ensure that you have a regular income and steady finances
+Ensure that you have regular income and steady finances

 Provide details of any additional sources of income

-Maintain a record of the variable components of your salary, such as incentives, bonuses, and one-off monetary compensations, among others
+Maintain a record of the variable components of your salary, such as:

-If you find any errors in your CIBIL score, you must raise a dispute immediately.
-Typically, it takes a credit bureau anywhere between 30-45 days to resolve discrepancies
+Dispute and get the errors corrected in your CIBIL report (Typically, it takes a credit bureau anywhere between 30–45 days to resolve discrepancies)

-The Home Loan eligibility calculator tool works on a mathematical formula that considers certain variables to evaluate the borrower’s eligible loan amount.
-It considers things such as the expected loan amount, borrower’s age, monthly income, existing obligations or EMIs, and any secondary income, among other things.
+The Home Loan Eligibility Calculator tool works on a mathematical formula that considers certain variables to evaluate your eligible loan amount.
+It considers the expected loan amount, your age, monthly income, existing obligations, and secondary income, among other things.

-You can add your children as co-applicants on the home loan as a Joint Home Loan, if they are Indian citizens aged 23 and over and have been working in a particular field with a reputed firm for at least three years.
-However, you must only add their names to the application if you plan on making them the co-owners of the property.
+You can add your children as co-applicants and take a Joint Home Loan.
+They must be Indian citizens aged 23 and over and have work experience with a reputed firm for at least three years.
+However, you must only add their names to the application if you plan on making them co-owners of the property.

-A co-applicant income and credit score clubbed with that of your own, can improve your chances of being approved for a home loan.
+A co-applicant’s income and credit score, clubbed with that of your own, can improve your home loan eligibility.
 At times, a co-applicant can also function as a guarantor.